bsc-s2/pykit/ratelimiter/README.md

 -   `token_time`:
     specifies the time to get for tokens.
+    Default is None.
-    If `token_time` is None, return current stored tokens.
+    If `token_time` is None, return the latest stored tokens.
     If `token_time` is earlier than last consume time,return stored tokens of last consume time.
     If `token_time` is later than than last consume time,return stored tokens of the `token_time`.